 It’s hard to believe it’s almost tax season again!
-With April just a few months away, lots of people are already getting a jump start on their 2020 tax returns.
+With April just around the corner, lots of people are already getting a jump start on their previous year's tax returns.
 Taxes can be confusing, but here are a few helpful tips to understand how taxes work with cars.

 Newer Cars = Higher Taxes